saiba-tenpura/portfolio/content/blog/nvim-ollama.md

 ## 4. Adding Custom Prompts

-You are also able to add your own prompts additional prompts.

-In the definition you can specify a base prompt, if the selection should be replaced, the regex used for extraction and the model which should be used.
+You are also able to add your own base prompts to suit it to your own needs.
+In the definition you can specify a base prompt, if the selection should be automatically replaced, the regex used for extraction and the LLM which should be used.

 ```
 require('gen').prompts['Enhance_Code_Maintainability'] = {
   prompt = "Enhance the maintainability of the following code, $input, only output the result in the format ```$filetype\n...\n```:\n```$filetype\n$text\n```",